deathly809/compilers/docs/chapter1.md

 The compilation process is broken into *phases*, each which transforms one representation of the source program to another.
-Some phases are joined together in practice, such as the *lexical* and *syntax analyzers*.
+Some phases are joined together in practice, such as the *lexical* and *syntax* analyzers.
 Along with the new intermediate representation, the symbol table is passed along to the next phase.
 Some of the phases can be optimization phases which allows for better target programs to be